jcurve/jcurve-internal-docker-api-test/README.md

-# What
+# Hi

-This repository exists to establish the required configuration settings for our docker stack to be used in development and test for [secret project].
+This repository exists to establish the required configuration settings for our docker stack to be used in development and test for [secret project X].
+At this stage the solution is not considered appropriate for staging or prod.

 The tech stack required will initially just be the api.

-We start with:
+So, we start with:

 - Linux
 - Ruby
 - Postgres
 - Redis

+# Goals

+The goals are twofold.

+Firstly, a new developer on the project should be able to:

+1. clone the git repo
+1. type `docker run` (or similar, ie. `docker-compose up` or whatever)
+1. drink a cup of tea (pretty quickly)
+1. party/start committing code

+Also, for existing developers, the development process should be as seamlesss as:

+1. `docker run` or equiv.
+2. basically 5 seconds later, start committing code
+3. use normal git workflow

+Secondly, we should have an isolated test env that can be deployed using a CI tool (ie. Buildkite) that "just works" and matches our dev env (so test behaviour is predictable).

+Finally, though not worthy of an explicit goal, it is noted that the managing and extending the devops process, ie docker itself and associated scripts, should be low overhead for this to be worth doing.
+Obviously the tool should support the architecture and no architectural decisions should be made to accomodate the tool in any way that might influence the solution in prod.

 # Approach

+Docker!
+Shell scripts that branch and do things!

-Current templates to consider:
+Current docker templates to consider:

 1. Ruby 2.3.1: https://github.com/docker-library/ruby/blob/2d6449f03976ededa14be5cac1e9e070b74e4de4/2.3/Dockerfile
 2. Postgres 9.5.4: https://github.com/docker-library/postgres/blob/fc36c25f8ac352f1fea6d0e7cf8d9bd92a4e720f/9.5/Dockerfile